Big Pigeon in Southwest Iowa

 • entered service 11 Mar 1941 from Modale, Harrison Co.; next of kin father, Mr. Dewey George Snyder, Modale, IA; body not recovered; memorialized Tablets of the Missing, East Coast Memorial, Battery Park, Manhattan, New York.

-• Destroyer USS Ingraham (DD-444), fast convoy AT-20 from Halifax, Nova Scotia, Canada to Greenock, Scotland; DNB 22 Aug 1942 off Nova Scotia; Ingraham passed in front of oil tanker Chemung in dense fog; 11 survivors from crew of 208.
+• destroyer USS Ingraham (DD-444), fast convoy AT-20 from Halifax, Nova Scotia, Canada to Greenock, Scotland; d.
+22 Aug 1942 off Nova Scotia; Ingraham passed in front of oil tanker Chemung in dense fog; 11 survivors from crew of 208.

-• Notes: Chemung survived, perhaps without loss of life.
+• Note: Chemung survived, perhaps without loss of life.

 † Snyder, Kenneth Harvey, SN 37-484-885, US Army, Pott.
 Co.